SalomePlatform/sat/doc/src/commands/template.rst

 The **template** command generates the sources of a SALOME module out of a template.
 SAT provides two templates for SALOME 9 :

-* PythonComponent : a complete template for a SALOME module implemented in python (with data model and GUI)
+* PythonComponent : a complete template for a SALOME module implemented in python (with data model and GUI).
-* CppComponent : a template for a SALOME component implemented in C++, with a code coupling API
+* CppComponent : a template for a SALOME component implemented in C++, with a code coupling API.

 Usage
 =====